-With increased shootings, you’ve got to prepare your hospital for an active shooting incident.
-Hospitals and various other healthcare organizations are increasingly developing response plans for handling these incidents and protecting both hospital staff and patients with active shooter training for healthcare employees.
+With increased shootings, active shooter training for hospitals is critical.
+Hospitals and various other healthcare organizations are increasingly developing response plans for handling these incidents and protecting both hospital staff and patients with active shooter training for hospital employees.

 Does your healthcare facility have such a plan in place?
 Do you, and other people you work with, know what to do if there’s an active shooter at your facility?